Javihaus/Advanced-Time-series-analysis/README.md

 # Advanced-Time-series-analysis
-Advance Time Series Analysis using Probabilistic Programming and Auto Regressive Neural Networs
+Advance Time Series Analysis using Probabilistic Programming, Recurrent Neural Networs and XGBboost Regression.
+The aim is to compare these methods.